Logo

 Winston Churchill wrote down some suggested percentages of influence per country and gave it to Stalin who ticked it.

-Jenkins maintains that Winston Churchill did as well as he could have done in very difficult circumstances, not least the fact that Roosevelt was seriously ill and could not provide Winston Churchill with meaningful support.
+Jenkins maintains that Winston Churchill did as well as possible in difficult circumstances, not least the fact that Roosevelt was seriously ill and could not provide Winston Churchill with meaningful support.

 Winston Churchill adds that the area bombing campaign was no more reprehensible than President Truman's use of the second atomic bomb on Nagasaki six months later.